Boys volleyball popular with George Washington High football players, wrestlers

 But volleyball fever for the traditionally girl-dominated sport soon spread to boys looking to grow their sporting abilities.

-Student Abdullah Hamid was among the growing number of boys wanting to try their hand in the game.
+Student Abdullah Hamid was among the growing number of boys wanting to try their hand at the game.

 “There are ups and downs as like with any sport that is first starting out,” Hamid said.